AARP Hearing Center

 Background

-By using energy more efficiently, consumers can lower their energy use.
-In turn, this reduces their energy costs.
-For example, most electric and natural gas utilities offer energy efficiency programs.
-They conduct energy audits.
-They may also provide free or discounted insulation, as well as efficient lighting and appliances.
-In some jurisdictions, rebates are available for heat pumps for home heating and cooling.
+By using energy more efficiently, consumers can lower their energy use and lower their energy costs.
+In turn, this should reduce their energy costs.
+Most electric and natural gas utilities offer energy efficiency programs, including energy audits.
+They may also provide free or discounted insulation as well as energy-efficient lighting and appliances.
 These programs aim to reduce the utility’s spending on electricity generation and natural gas usage.
-Thus, they are funded through rates in addition to federal funding from the Low Income Home Energy Assistance Program and the Weatherization Assistance Program.
+Thus, they are funded through rates in addition to federal funding from the Low Income Home Energy Assistance Program and the Weatherization Assistance Program (see also Energy Affordability).

-Property Assessed Clean Energy (PACE) loans: These are loans for homeowners to make energy efficiency home improvements.
-They are offered by private contractors but are secured by a property tax lien and are collected through the tax bill.
+Property Assessed Clean Energy (PACE) loans: These are loans for homeowners to make energy-efficient home improvements.
+They are offered by private contractors.
+However, they are secured by a property tax lien and collected through the tax bill.
 An increasing number of consumers, many of them older adults, have been harmed by PACE loans.
-Harmful practices include fraud, dishonest contractors, and unaffordable loan terms.
+Harmful practices include fraud, dishonest contractors, and unaffordable loan terms (see also Credit Products and Services).
 Reports show that older adults with low incomes are being targeted.
-Some older adults complain that they took out loans without understanding the terms and can’t afford to repay them.
+Some older adults complain that they took out loans without understanding the terms and cannot afford to repay them.
 This puts them at risk of losing their homes.

 ENERGY EFFICIENCY PROGRAMS: Policy